cfull03/Cigarette-and-Drinking-Data/README.md

 │
 ├── setup.cfg          <- Configuration file for flake8
 │
-└── addiction   <- Source code for use in this project.
+└── addition   <- Source code for use in this project.
     │
-    ├── __init__.py             <- Makes addiction a Python module
+    ├── __init__.py             <- Makes addition a Python module
     │
     ├── config.py               <- Store useful variables and configuration
     │